The Tiffany Setting - The Tiffany Ring & Tiffany Engagement Rings

 What is a typical Tiffany engagement ring price?

 Many buyers ask us what the typical Tiffany engagement ring price is?
 Much depends on whether they choose a genuine Tiffany engagement ring.
 Or, whether they require a Tiffany style engagement ring.
 Between the two, a considerable price difference exists.
 In addition, the choice of diamond size and quality affects the price.
-In addition, choice of metal affects cost.
+In addition, the choice of the metal affects cost.
 18k Yellow Gold, Rose Gold and Platinum make popular choices with Platinum settings.

 The above Tiffany style ring design starts at £850 with a 0.25cts 4mm diamond set in Platinum.
 The price varies depending on the diamond size and quality chosen.